hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

         "--from-literal=client-secret=${SECRET_OF_SV_AUTH0_APP}"

-The validator requires the following two secrets, one for the backend, the other for the web UI:
+The validator requires the following three secrets, the first one for the backend, the other two for the web UIs.
+Note one can also use the same client id for both UI by setting the same ``client-id`` parameter when generating both secrets.

 .. code-block:: bash